mycloudfun/kubernetes-the-hard-way-vagrant/README.md

 ### Step 6 Generating the Data Encryption Config and Key

-Run the **setup.sh** script in scripts/encryption folder to create the encryption key and configuration.
+Run the **setup_encryption.sh** script in **scripts** folder to create the encryption key and configuration.
 Make sure you run this scrip from the encryption folder

 ```bash
 cd script/encryption